yur-ochka/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value🖐 used
-  - identifier
+  - identifier🖐 used
-  - variable
+  - variable🖐 used
-  - constant
+  - constant🖐 used
   - scalar
   - literal
   - expression
   - heap
-  - function
+  - function🖐 used
   - procedure
-  - method
+  - method: 👂 heard
-  - class
+  - class: 👂 heard
   - prototype
   - event
   - type